mozilla/universal-search-addon/docs/API.md

 This event contains autocomplete search results pulled from the Places DB, as well as the search term.

-When the user types something in the address bar, the autocomplete search service looks through history/bookmarks/other unknown local stuff, and comes up with a list of results.
+When the user types something in the address bar, we look for matches in history and bookmarks by running a Places query based on the existing autocomplete code.
+Note that the search only covers local history; synced data from remote browsers isn't included.
 The results are then sent down inside this event.

 Note: if no results are returned, the results array will be empty.

-Note: the current max number of results returned is 5; I made this up, it's trivial to change it.
+Note: the current max number of results returned is 20; I made this up, it's trivial to change it.

 ```
 { results: array of result objects }